configify/aapconfig/README.md

 - **format_for_25** to export certain objects in a structure ready for import into AAP 2.5
 - **trigger_inventory_sync** to trigger dynamic and constructed inventories synchronization (note: automation will not fail if inventory fails to sync)
 - **aap_platform** set to 'awx24' to export objects from AWX 25
+- **limit_organizations** to limit creations and modifications to a subset of objects that belong to organizations from the specified list

 When using from command line call the playbook specifying files with variables: